nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Excluding interactions that were abandoned before they were completed (or never begun), the entire interaction consistently took about one minute, give or take 5 to 10 seconds.

+Because this was such a fascinating exercise, I wanted to film the interaction but because it was such a small space, I felt compelled to first ask permission.
+I suppose this effectively 'contaminated' the observation but I will say -- in my own defense -- I made sure everyone I filmed had not yet used the device.

 ## Subject 1